ckan/ckanapi/README.md

 self-signed certificate.

 Local CKAN actions may be run by specifying the config file with -c.
-If no remote server or config file is specified the CLI will look for a development.ini file in the current directory, much like paster commands.
+If no remote server or config file is specified, the CLI will look for a ckan.ini file in the current directory, much like `ckan` commands.

 Local CKAN actions are performed by the site user (default system administrator) when -u is not specified.